Ion Heat and Parallel Momentum Transport by Stochastic Magnetic Fields and Turbulence: Discussion

 Several questions and extensions for further study naturally suggest themselves.
 Magnetic drifts could be included in theory, which could then be used to study the effect of stochastic magnetic fields and turbulence upon geodesic acoustic modes (GAMs) \cite{Winsor1968, Itoh_2005, Melnikov_2006, Miki2010,zarzoso2013}.
 This topic is of obvious relevance to edge turbulence and transitions.
 Second, we have assumed throughout the magnetic perturbations and electrostatic turbulence are uncorrelated, i.e. $\langle \widetilde{b}_x \widetilde{\phi} \rangle=0$.
 Recent results, however, indicate that the constraint of $\nabla \cdot J =0$ naturally forces the generation of small scale convective cells by the interaction of long wavelength flows with turbulence.
-As a consequence,$\langle \widetilde{b}_x \widetilde{\phi} \rangle \neq 0$ develops, indicative of small-scale correlations between turbulence and stochastic fields.
+As a consequence, a non-zero $\langle \widetilde{b}_x \widetilde{\phi} \rangle$ develops, indicative of small-scale correlations between turbulence and stochastic fields.
 These may induce novel cross-coupling in the fluxes.
 Work on this question is ongoing.
 Finally, since the system studied here essentially is one of gas dynamics in a stochastic field, we note it may have relevance to problems in cosmic ray acceleration and propagation \cite{malkov2009nonlinear}.
-In those problems, magnetic irregularities are thought to be scatter particles in turbulent environments---similar to the physics discussed in this paper. \ack{ We thank Mingyun Cao, Lu Wang, Weixin Guo, TS Hahm, and Xavier Garbet for helpful discussions.
-We also acknowledge stimulating interactions with participants of the 2021 Festivalde Th\'eorie and the 2021 KITP program Staircase 21.
+In those problems, magnetic irregularities are thought to be scatter particles in turbulent environments --- similar to the physics discussed in this paper. \ack{ We thank Mingyun Cao, Lu Wang, Weixin Guo, TS Hahm, and Xavier Garbet for helpful discussions.
+We also acknowledge stimulating interactions with participants of the 2021 Festival de Th\'eorie and the 2021 KITP program Staircase 21.
 KITP is supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
-This research was supported by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences, under Award No. DE-FG02–04ER54738.}
+This research was supported by the U.S. Department of Energy, Office of Science, Office of Fusion Energy Sciences, under Award No. DE-FG02–04ER54738.
+SMT would like to acknowledge support of funding from the European Research Council (ERC) under the European Union’s Horizon2020 research and innovation programme (grant agreement no. D5S-DLV-786780)}